liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-redirects.md

 In some cases, you might want to free up the old URL to use it for a new site.
 To do this, you need to delete the redirect.

 > [!NOTE]
 > After you delete a redirect, any request to that URL won't get redirected.
-This means that any bookmarks, links, or Shared With Me references will not be routed to the new URL.
+This means that any bookmarks, links, or Shared With Me references aren't routed to the new URL.

 ## To remove a redirect